MicrosoftDocs/fabric-docs/docs/real-time-intelligence/medalian_architecture.md

 - As data lands in the Bronze Layer it is transformed and enriched to add business value, including deduplication of records
 - Data in Eventstream uses the [Event Processing](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-streams/process-events-using-event-processor-editor?pivots=enhanced-capabilities) capabilities, inserting the results into a table in Eventhouse
 - Data in an Eventhouse table is processed immediately using an [Update Policy](https://learn.microsoft.com/en-us/kusto/management/update-policy?view=microsoft-fabric), inserting the results into a table in Eventhouse
-- Deduplication occures via a [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric) in Eventhouse, maintining the real-time aspect of the solution by processing duplicate records as they arrive.
+- Deduplication occurs via a [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric) in Eventhouse, maintaining the real-time aspect of the solution by processing duplicate records as they arrive.

 **Gold Layer**
 - Data in the gold layer is optimized for visualization needs while still maintaining the real-time aspect of your data
 - Aggregate views are computed as data arrives via a [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric)
-- Latest value views are also common via a [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric) allow quick acces to the latest received value based on your dataset
+- Latest value views are also common via a [Materialized View](https://learn.microsoft.com/en-us/kusto/management/materialized-views/materialized-view-overview?view=microsoft-fabric) allow quick access to the latest received value based on your dataset

 **Visualize and Act**
 - Data can be visualized using many components such as Power BI, RTI Dashboards, or KQL Querysets
-- The performnce capabilities of RTI allow these visuals to pull from both the Gold Layer for aggregated views and unlock high granularity analytics by pulling from the Silver Layer
+- The performance capabilities of RTI allow these visuals to pull from both the Gold Layer for aggregated views and unlock high granularity analytics by pulling from the Silver Layer
 - DataActivator unlocks the ability to act on data at any layer
   - As data arrives in Eventstream
   - High-Granular data in the Silver Layer